MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementAndroidManagedStoreAppConfigurationSchema.md

   - `[ParentIndex <Int32?>]`: Index of parent schema item to track nested schema items
   - `[SchemaItemKey <String>]`: Unique key the application uses to identify the item
   - `[Selections <IMicrosoftGraphKeyValuePair[]>]`: List of human readable name/value pairs for the valid values that can be set for this item (Choice and Multiselect items only)
-    - `[Name <String>]`: Name for this key-value pair
+    - `[Name <String>]`: Name for this key-value pair.
+For more information about possible names for each resource type that uses this configuration, see keyValuePair names and values.
-    - `[Value <String>]`: Value for this key-value pair
+    - `[Value <String>]`: Value for this key-value pair.
+For more information about possible values for each resource type that uses this configuration, see keyValuePair names and values.

-SCHEMAITEMS <IMicrosoftGraphAndroidManagedStoreAppConfigurationSchemaItem\[]>: Collection of items each representing a named configuration option in the schema.
+SCHEMAITEMS <IMicrosoftGraphAndroidManagedStoreAppConfigurationSchemaItem[]>: Collection of items each representing a named configuration option in the schema.
 It only contains the root-level configuration.
   - `[DataType <String>]`: Data type for a configuration item inside an Android application's custom configuration schema
   - `[DefaultBoolValue <Boolean?>]`: Default value for boolean type items, if specified by the app developer
   - `[DefaultIntValue <Int32?>]`: Default value for integer type items, if specified by the app developer